Hem1316/javascript-basics/README.md

 # 🧠 Learn JavaScript Basics - For Beginners

 Welcome!
-This repo is made specially for Beginners or any beginner who wants to start learning JavaScript step-by-step.
+This repo is made specially for Beginners or anyone who wants to start learning JavaScript step-by-step.

 > No complicated words.
 Just pure JavaScript magic. ✨